Fibromyalgia

 Sometimes, your GP may refer you to a specialist for further tests or treatment.
 These may include one or more of the following.

-- A pain specialist, often based in a pain clinic.
+- A pain specialist, who may be based in a pain clinic.

 - A rheumatologist (a doctor who specialises in identifying and treating conditions that affect the muscles and joints).